 In this blog we explore two other areas related to leadership where we tend to emphasise one side and ignore the other.

 The first is leading and following.
 Clearly a good leader needs to be able to step up and lead – however, we believe they also need to have the capacity to follow.
-In Shadow Work we believe the animal instinct of the ‘alpha female’ or the ‘alpha male’ is hard wired into us from our animal past.
-We see the way there is an agreement between pack animals that there is a ‘top dog’ which the others look up to and follow.
+We believe the animal instinct of the ‘alpha female’ or the ‘alpha male’ is hard wired into us from our animal past.
+For example think of the way there is an agreement between pack animals that there is a ‘top dog’ which the others look up to and follow.
 However, in our society, we sometimes try to ‘rise above’ this instinct, wanting everyone to be equal in every respect and not acknowledging that we are hard wired either to lead or be lead.
 This denial of the need for leadership can sometimes have disastrous results – many of us have experienced committees which go round and round in circles never making a clear decision and wasting precious time and resources.
 In Shadow Work we believe it’s better to acknowledge this instinct to lead or follow, and allow this to happen.
 However, the distinction is that these both need to happen equally in each person.
 We all need to be able to lead and follow in different situations, at different times in our lives, and in different areas of our lives.
 We need to be comfortable in both roles if we are to lead effectively.
 For example – someone leading a team at work and giving a lot of guidance and support to others may also need to be following an on-line course related to the project she’s leading, she may need to follow her yoga teacher at class in the evenings, or she may be taking advice from a friend around coping with her teenage son’s challenging behaviour.
 At work she may also need to allow another colleague to lead for a day if some input is required from his area of expertise.
 On this day she will be following him.
 We believe this ability to move easily, comfortably and appropriately between leading and following is essential for healthy leadership.

 ‘Lead me, follow me, or get out of my way.’ ~General George Patton~